-- Do not talk to the person with Alzheimer’s like a baby or speak about them as if they weren’t there.
+- Maintain respect; don’t speak about them as if they weren’t there.

 - Allow enough time for them to respond, and be careful not to interrupt.

-- If you can’t understand what they are trying to say, look for clues in their emotions and body language and take their surrounding environment into consideration.
+- If you can’t understand what they are trying to say, look for nonverbal clues and take their surrounding environment into consideration.

 For many people with Alzheimer’s disease, bathing is a frightening and confusing experience.
-The elder may think they have just showered, but in reality their last shower was a week ago.
-They can become confused by the process and all of the products or become afraid of the water or a possible fall.
-Advance planning can help make bath time easier on both of you.
+Elders may think they have showered recently, but in reality their last shower was days or even weeks ago.
+They can become confused by the process or become afraid of the water and the possibility of falling.
+Sensitivity to these issues and planning ahead can help make bath time easier on both of you.

-- Make sure you have all the products, towels and assistive devices you need set up before bringing your loved one into the bathroom.
+- Make sure you have all bath products, towels and assistive devices you need set up before bringing your loved one into the bathroom.
 Draw the bath ahead of time.

 - Be sensitive to the temperature of the water and the air.
 Warm up the room beforehand if necessary, and keep extra towels and a robe nearby.
 Test the water temperature before beginning the bath or shower.